 Eid-ul-Fitr also called the “Festival of Breaking the Fast”, is an important religious holiday celebrated by Muslims worldwide that marks the end of Ramadan, the Islamic holy month of fasting.

 When it comes to giving gifts, some people go all the way out (especially if Eid is the only occasion they celebrate) while some treat it like any other event of the year.
 Some people follow the Rule of 4: giving children something they want, something they need, something to wear, and something to read while some people let their kids decide which gifts they would like (as long as it fits their budget and values).

 Eid is everybody’s favourite part of the year irrespective of whatever gift-giving option they choose.
-We wear new clothes, gather in the congregation to offer special Eid prayers (before the lockdown), have lots of amazing food, and visit our friends and family to celebrate.
+There are new eid clothes for kids to wear, we gather in the congregation to offer special Eid prayers (before the lockdown), we have lots of amazing food, and we visit our friends and family to celebrate.
 As this year’s Eid will be celebrated slightly differently due to the pandemic because most of us are encouraged to stay at home and maintain social distancing, we can still get into the celebration mood through giving gifts in shaa Allah.

 Eid Gift Pack Under £50 for Little Kids